A picture is worth a thousand words. An interface is worth a thousand pictures.

 How confident am I of

-Do I think I have the self-discipline to succeed in online learning without a formal "classroom"
+I have the self-discipline to succeed in online learning without

 to keep me on track?